GLOBAL MARKETS-Stocks rally as Fed rate hopes dent dollar

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Herbert Lash, additional reporting by Huw Jones in London; Editing by Edwina Gibbs, Barbara Lewis; Susan Fenton and Andrea Ricci)
+(Reporting by Herbert Lash, additional reporting by Huw Jones in London; Editing by Barbara Lewis; Susan Fenton, Andrea Ricci and Jonathan Oatis)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))